mydata-space/sql-datawarehouse-project/README.md

 ## ✨ About Me

 Hi there!
-I'm GHABAKO, data freelance and information system specialist and a graduate of an MBA in business analytics and information systems.
+I'm GHABAKO, data freelance and information system specialist(SAP Finance and Controlling consultant).
 My responsability is to help businesses to process, analyze and consume data efficiently and effectively.
-Furthermore, I am SAP Finance and Controlling consultant.

-*A credit to Baraa Salkini for the inspiration in this work.*